Dreamville01/Offsettar/README.md

 ## You might be asking "Why Offsettar?"

 Mobile money has transformed financial access across Africa — but it remains largely isolated from the broader global financial system.
-Moving value between M-Pesa, a USDC wallet, a Nigerian bank account, or a Kenyan fintech still requires bespoke integrations, fragmented liquidity, and slow settlement.
+Moving value between M-Pesa, a USDC wallet, or a Kenyan fintech still requires bespoke integrations, fragmented liquidity, and slow settlement.

 Offsettar rsolves this by providing a unified, programmable settlement layer: